agfline/LibAAF/README.md

 ## Support

-LibAAF only support the reading of AAF files, it cannot write ones.
+LibAAF only supports the reading of AAF files, it cannot write ones.

 LibAAF was widely tested with :